aonalan/CSS_545/HW2_BasicStorage/README.txt

 (5 Points) Pros AND cons of each approach for your project
     AsyncStorage
-        Pros: Ease to use, data persists after restart could be good for storing user setting, and has a consistent behavior between iOS and Android platforms which can be useful if we get to the point of running the app on iOS as well as in Android emulators.
+        Pros: Easy to use, data persists after restart (could be good for storing user setting), and has a consistent behavior between iOS and Android platforms which can be useful if we get to the point of running the app on iOS as well as in Android emulators.

-        Cons: Can not handle large sums of data.
+        Cons: Cannot handle large sums of data.
 Does not support structured data retrieval (like database queries).
     SQLite
         Pros: Can be good for retrieving a list of timers with relationships.
 Has support for